Edale: Countryside

 As well as being the start of the Pennine Way (the official start is the Old Nag's Head, a former smithy dating back to 1577), the village is surrounded by walking country which is excellent in its own right.
 The village lies in the Vale of Edale and is surrounded by hills: the plateau of Kinder Scout to the north, where the highest point in the parish is found, the Great Ridge (running west to east between Rushup Edge over Mam Tor to Lose Hill) to the south and east, Win Hill to the east (outside the parish), and Dalehead (Brown Knoll, Horsehill Tor and Colborne) to the west.
 Almost the entire parish is over 200m above sea level; only along the River Noe east from Carr House does the elevation drop below this level.

 The bed and banks of the River Noe from Barber Booth upstream to approximately the 320 m contour constitute the Edale SSSI, cited for geological interest.
 The "important exposures" of the Edale Shales here contain fossils of technical interest.

 Amenities

-There is a youth hostel about a mile from the village centre, several B&Bs and both pubs also provide accommodation.
-The pubs also provide food and there are two cafés.
+There is a youth hostel about a mile from the village centre, several B&Bs and both pubs also provide accommodation and food.
+There are also two cafés and a general store with a post office.

 In 2006, a new information and visitor centre was opened at Fieldhead; it was developed by the Moors for the Future partnership and is owned and operated by the Peak District National Park Authority.
+While Moors for the Future continue to operate on the site, the visitor centre was closed down in 2025.

 Edale is also a popular camping village, with two major campsites and numerous others in the surrounding area.